apache/rocketmq-dashboard/README.md

       </mirror>
   </mirrors>
   ```

-* if you use the rocketmq < 3.5.8,please add -Dcom.rocketmq.sendMessageWithVIPChannel=false when you start rocketmq-dashboard(or you can change it in ops page)
-* change the rocketmq.config.namesrvAddr in resource/application.properties.(or you can change it in ops page)
+* Change the rocketmq.config.namesrvAddr in resource/application.properties.(or you can change it in ops page)

 ## UserGuide